-Begonia x tuberhybrida cultivar is famous for its luxurious pink, red and orange flowers.
+Begonia x tuberhybrida cultivar of the Begoniaceae family is famous for its luxurious pink, red and orange flowers.
 They are large, bright, showy, and look stunning, making them a must-have for every plant hobbyist.

 Read on as our experts discuss this plant’s care requirements and provide tips and tricks on propagating and solving problems.